Itsey/itsey.github.io/docs/molly-quickstart.md

 Go to the Git Hub Releases Page:  https://github.com/Itsey/mollycoddle/releases Download the latest release.

+Mollycoddle requires .net verison 8.

 There will be three zip files, the mollycoddle binary compiled for Windows x86 and the two rules files zip files.
 To start wtih use the default rules.

 Extract MollyCoddle_V*.zip to a folder of your choice.
 Extract QuickStartMollyRules.zip to a folder of your choice.

 In the examples below c:\molly will be used with the rules being in c:\molly\quickstartrules\.

 #### Using Mollycoddle